Save big (up to $1,875) on small business tools with our free membership, business.com+

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-An executive summary of your marketing plan gives a brief overview of how you intend to reach your target audience and drive conversions.
+An executive summary in your marketing plan gives an overview of how you intend to reach your target audience and drive conversions.
 Here's what you should include.

 A marketing plan is essential when you’re launching a new business or product.
 This plan guides your marketing activities, which may include building brand awareness, establishing your competitive advantage, growing your customer base and attracting new leads, all in the hope of driving conversions.

 Marketing plans can be complex because they provide a lot of detail about your overall marketing goals and supporting activities.
 That’s why it’s beneficial to write an executive summary of your marketing plan.
-This article breaks down what the summary should look like paragraph by paragraph and features best practices from leading marketing professionals so you can nail this crucial part of the marketing plan.
+We’ll break down what the summary should include and provide tips from marketing experts to help you nail this crucial part of the marketing plan.

 >> Not sure you’re ready for the executive summary?
 Read this first: Your Guide to Creating a Small Business Marketing Plan

-As the name suggests, an executive summary provides a high-level overview of your marketing plan.
+An executive summary of a marketing plan is a persuasive, concise elevator pitch designed for decision-makers.
+As the name suggests, it provides a high-level overview of your marketing plan.
 Its primary purpose is to reduce complex topics and projects within your greater marketing plan to the basics and show your short-term and long-term goals.
 In one or two pages, it describes the key results of your market research and provides an overview of your brand objectives, marketing goals and related activities.

-Shopifreaks founder Paul Drecksler told us, “In my experience, if you can nail the summary, you’re already halfway to getting buy-in from your audience.
+Shopifreaks founder and newsletter editor Paul Drecksler told us, “In my experience, if you can nail the summary, you’re already halfway to getting buy-in from your audience.
 It’s the foundation that sets the entire marketing plan in motion.”

 The executive summary should cover the main parts of your marketing plan, as well as information about your company and brand, your products or services, the market, and your overall direction.
 Whereas the marketing plan is typically divided into sections separated by subheadings, the executive summary is usually written as a series of paragraphs, with each paragraph focusing on one section of the marketing plan.